Consultation opens for new GLA Skills & Employment Knowledge Hub.

 In May and June, Future of London, ERSA and Rocket Science are running workshops and online consultations to seek input from stakeholders across Greater London, exploring likely connections, alternatives in and beyond the UK, and ways to make the Knowledge Hub sustainable.

 Questions will include experience of current skills and services information; what key groups need from a city-wide hub and how they want it to work.
-The hub is not designed to be a recruiting or jobseeker service, but should help learners and employers come together with better skills matches and training and employment signposting.
+The Knowledge Hub is not designed to be a recruiting or jobseeker service, but should help learners and employers come together with better skills matches and training and employment signposting.

 For more information, please download the attached briefing note.